lvgl/docs_old/v7/en/html/_sources/index.md.txt

 - Increase the size of the display buffer
 - Use 2 display buffers and flush the buffer with DMA (or similar periphery) in the background
 - Increase the clock speed of the SPI or Parallel port if you use them to drive the display
-- If you display has SPI port consider changing to a model with parallel because it has much higher throughput
+- If your display has SPI port consider changing to a model with parallel because it has much higher throughput
 - Keep the display buffer in the internal RAM (not in external SRAM) because LVGL uses it a lot and it should have a small access time

 ### How to reduce flash/ROM usage?